cloudify-cosmo/docs.getcloudify.org/content/cli/deployments.md

 #### Optional flags

 *  `-b, --blueprint-id TEXT` -
-                        The ID of the blueprint you would like to list deployments for
+                        The ID of the blueprint for which you want to list deployments.

 *  `--sort-by TEXT` -   Key for sorting the list

 *  `--descending` -     Sort list in descending order [default: False]

+*  `-t, --tenant-name TEXT` -   The name of the tenant for which you want to list deployments.
+If unspecified, the current tenant is used.
+                           This argument cannot be used simultaneously with the `all-tenants` argument.

+*  `-a, --all-tenants`        Include resources from all tenants associated with the user.
+This option cannot be used simultaneously with the `tenant-name` argument.

 &nbsp;